SUNET/sunet-jenkins/README.md

 Both variables contain json as a string.
 Another usecase is to not enter another ORGS, and just filter out the REPOS you're interested in and let your local jenkins build those.

+#### My github requests are failing!
+java.io.IOException: Server returned HTTP response code: 403 for URL: https://api.github.com/

+This is because github is rate limiting your api calls.
+Go to https://github.com/settings/tokens and get yourself a token and put it as GITHUB_TOKEN in .env, and you don't run into the request api request limit as quickly...